-The police councilor on the village council is responsible for law enforcement and security in the village.
+The police councillor on the village council is responsible for law enforcement and security in the village.
 He holds all police powers and judicial authority.
-He has the right to make an arrest, keep a minor offender in custody for two hours, and impose fines not exceeding 30\$ (or one day's work on behalf of the community in case of insolvency).
+He has the right to make an arrest, keep a minor offender in custody for two hours, and impose fines not exceeding VN\$ 30 (or one day's work on behalf of the community in case of insolvency).
 He administers justice in minor civil disputes.

-He serves all court warrants and subpoenas, as well as government orders regarding the draft or the yearly training period which ex-servicemen must undergo.
-In these cases, the police councilor merely makes copies of the paper in question, sends the council's only messenger out to summon the party concerned to the communal house, and, when the person arrives, has him sign the notification.
+He serves all court warrants and subpoenas as well as government orders regarding the draft or the yearly training period which ex-servicemen must undergo.
+In these cases, the police councillor merely makes copies of the paper in question, sends the council's only messenger out to summon the concerned party to the communal house, and, when the person arrives, has him sign the notification.
 He issues authorizations for villagers to travel outside the province (suspected subversives are barred from that privilege) and rice trading licenses when rice is rationed.
 He makes monthly reports to the district chief on the number of villagers who have joined the Viet Cong since the Geneva Agreement.
 (The figure is 55 and has remained unchanged since 1955).
-He is responsible for the surveillance of the cau luu or "offenders under investigation."
+He is responsible for the surveillance of the oai luu or "offenders under investigation."
 These people, 51 in all, are suspected of being Viet Cong sympathizers, either because some relatives have joined the Viet Cong or because they were denounced as suspects by other Cam An inhabitants during public meetings in 1955.

-The police councilor is assisted by the four hamlet self-defense chiefs.
-Each chief has under his command 6 platoons or 18 squads of 12 men each.
-Every able-bodied male between the ages of 18 and 25 is a member of the self-defense group.
-At the time of the research, 864 men were active in it.
+The police councillor is assisted by the four hamlet self-defense chiefs.
+Each chief has under his command six platoons or 18 squads of 12 men each.
+Every ablebodied male between the ages of 18 and 25